w3c/webappsec-subresource-integrity/spec.markdown

 response to the request, so its body, too, is fully readable by the requestor.
 </div>

-Since the [response type][] for data URLs will always be "opaque" for `script` and `link` elements, such URLs are never eligible for integrity checks.
-Blob URLs on the other hand are usually considered same-origin and therefore are eligible for integrity checks.
-{:.note}

 [fetching]: https://fetch.spec.whatwg.org/#concept-fetch
 [response type]: https://fetch.spec.whatwg.org/#concept-response-type
 </section><!-- Algorithms::eligible -->